Jaz-123/FPS-Weapon-System/Tutorial.md

 This tutorial shows how to create an easily expandable weapon system in Unity.

-## 1. Create a new scene and set up the player.
+## 1. Set up objects to act as weapon

+Under your player create a new game object and call it `Gun`, this will act as the object that we use to contain all of the logic of the weapon script.